+Need a chicken stew for the slow cooker?
 Coq au Vin is a French classic.
-Using a whole frying chicken, bacon, brandy, red wine, pearl onions and herbs.
-Slow cooking was a very important tenderizing method when this dish originated.
-Farmers used this method as a way to cook old chickens that could no longer breed.
+Using a whole frying chicken, bacon, brandy, red wine, pearl onions and herbs, we've turned this staple chicken stew dish into an easy chicken recipe!
+To give some background, slow cooking was a very important tenderizing method when this dish originated, and farmers used this method as a way to cook old chickens that could no longer breed.
+This dish is great at parties and is pretty easy to whip up, as it's just a slow cooker stew with some chicken.
+Give it a try!

 Yields about 6 servings.